esttech/EST-Bugzilla/README.rst

     docker compose up --build bmo.test

 After that, you should be able to visit http://localhost:8000/ from your browser.
-You can login as admin@mozilla.bugs with the password "password012!" (without quotes).
+You can login as kraken@est.tech with the password "password012!" (without quotes).

 If you want to update the code running in the web container, you do not need to restart everything.